Url-Crawler/url-crawler/Readme.md

-# url-crawl
+# url-crawler

 ##### Hey!
 Are there any url giving 404 on your page?
 Let's check it out!

-- **ur-crawl**  finds whether the HTTP Status Code you specified for given url, exists and provides detailed reporting.
+- **url-crawler**  finds whether the HTTP Status Code you specified for given url, exists and provides detailed reporting.

 # Getting Started